dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 ## View the trace captured from dotnet-trace

-On Windows, *.nettrace* files can be viewed on [PerfView](https://github.com/microsoft/perfview) for analysis: For traces collected on other platforms, the trace file can be moved to a Windows machine to be viewed on PerfView.
+On Windows, *.nettrace* files can be viewed on [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/profiling/beginners-guide-to-performance-profiling?view=vs-2022#step-2-analyze-cpu-usage-data) or [PerfView](https://github.com/microsoft/perfview) for analysis: For traces collected on other platforms, the trace file can be moved to a Windows machine to be viewed on Visual Studio or PerfView.

 On Linux, the trace can be viewed by changing the output format of `dotnet-trace` to `speedscope`.
 The output file format can be changed using the `-f|--format` option - `-f speedscope` will make `dotnet-trace` produce a `speedscope` file.
 You can choose between `nettrace` (the default option) and `speedscope`. `Speedscope` files can be opened at <https://www.speedscope.app>.